 Toppan, a Toppan Group company and a wholly owned subsidiary of Toppan Holdings, and its India-based subsidiary Toppan Speciality Films Private Limited (TSF), have installed a hybrid manufacturing line that can produce both biaxially-oriented polypropylene (BOPP) film and biaxially-oriented polyethylene (BOPE) on the same machine.

 With an extensive track record in the production of BOPP films, the Punjab-based TSF is launching production of BOPE on the new line to meet diversifying demand.
-TSF will begin mass production on the new line from mid-November this year, supplying BOPP and BOPE films to packaging converters and global brand owners in sectors such as food and FMCG in India and throughout the world.
+TSF was expected to begin mass production on the new line from mid-November, supplying BOPP and BOPE films to packaging converters and global brand owners in sectors such as food and FMCG in India and abroad.

 With the introduction of the new line, the Toppan Group aims to meet increasing global demand by enhancing supply capacity for its wide-ranging film solutions—including both BOPP and BOPE mono-material film substrates—and to expand TSF’s film production capacity by approximately 40%.